woile/decli/README.rst

 Short options
 -------------

-Used to add short versions of the options
+Used to add short versions of the options.

 .. code-block:: python